Matroxt/one-pace-to-plex/README.md

 4. Run the script in dry-run mode with the subdirectory flag to see what change would occur

-    1. If you did step 3: `python rename.py -sd --dry-run`
+    1. If you did step 3: `python rename.py -r --dry-run`
-    2. Or specify directory `python rename.py -d "/path/to/one/pace/files" -sd --dry-run`
+    2. Or specify directory `python rename.py -d "/path/to/one/pace/files" -r --dry-run`

 5. Once you are okay with the changes you see, remove the `--dry-run` flag from the command and run it again.
     Your files will be renamed to the corresponding One Piece epidode, eg: